Six Sigma Presentation DMAIC Diagrams (PPT template)

 PowerPoint template for Six Sigma training and presentation materials.
 We designed editable infographics explaining Six Sigma principles, underlying statistical theory and main 6S processes such as DMAIC cycle, DMADV cycle within DFSS, Concept Questions or Lean Problem Solving Workflow.
-These diagrams can be used to visualize Six Sigma approach to production or general business processes improvements.
+These diagrams can be used to visualize the Six Sigma approach to production or general business processes improvements.

 The Six Sigma presentation template deck includes:

 - 16 modern diagrams of 6 Sigma concepts and principles.
 We added also a template to list Six Sigma Steps, Pros and Cons comparison and list of industrial application of 6S.
-All flowcharts are in universal flat graphical style that fits various branding styles.
+All flowcharts are in a universal flat graphical style that fits various branding styles.